OpenRoberta/arduino-resources/README.md

 in the directory `/tmp/arduino-release`.

 unowifirev2 and sensebox need to link with the `variant.c(pp).o` in addition to the core, otherwise nothing will be executed on the board.
+The Nucleo-64 board resources ship with newer versions of `CMSIS` and `arm-none-eabi`, but the older versions provided by the `samd` packages seem to suffice.
+It also requires explicit linking with `variant.cpp.o`, `PeripheralPins.c.o` and `syscalls.c.o`, the latter being actually already included in the `libora.a`.

 LTO support was turned off for uno, nano, mega, botnroll, mbot and unowifirev2 boards due to errors when using libraries on a Raspberry Pi.